assembler-school/webpack-basics/README.md

 ## Deployment 📦

-Now we can build our aplication:
+Now we can build our application:

-Generating the /dist/bundle.js and de /dist/index.thml
+Generating the /dist/bundle.js and the /dist/index.thml

 ```
 npm run build